 Quality assurance is carried out through a system of accreditation, administered by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
-Higher education programmes are accredited for a period of six years and eligible for government funding.
-All accredited programmes are listed in the Central Register of Higher Education Study Programmes (CROHO).
+Higher education programmes are accredited for a period of six years and eligible for government funding and can be offered by state and privately funded higher education institutions.
+All accredited programmes are listed in the Registration Institutions and Study Programmes (RIO).

-National Qualifications Frameworks
+National Qualifications Framework

-The qualifications framework in the Netherlands is referred to as the Dutch Qualifications Framework (NLQF) and was officially referenced to the EQF in 2012.
-Further information on the Dutch Qualifications Framework can be found on the website of the National Coordination Point NLQF.
+The qualifications framework in the Netherlands is referred to as the Dutch Qualifications Framework (NLQF) and was officially referenced to the European Qualifications Framework (EQF) in 2012.
+Further information on the NLQF can be found on the website of the National Coordination Point NLQF.